nibscbioinformatics/ampliconseq_qiime2/README.md

 To test if the pipeline is working correctly, please edit the `run_ampliconseq.sh` script and uncomment the `test_data` function

-**IMPORTANT: When running pipeline with your own data, please ensure test data funciton is commented**
+**IMPORTANT: When running pipeline with your own data, please ensure test data function is commented**

 ```bash